A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 It was said that Baale Kelebe sought advice from elders and friends and wise men of the time before taking steps on matters of the state.

-Baale Jaiyeola Arolafin Kelebe Baiyewuwon as part of his own major contribution towards power building and defence of Ogbomoso, went a step further by asking the most powerful magicians and herbalists of his time to prepare “Ogun o Jalu” for defences and security of Ogbomoso, to create fear of invincibility among nations.
+Baale Jaiyeola Arolafin Kelebe Baiyewuwon as part of his own major contribution towards power building and defense of Ogbomoso went a step further by asking the most powerful magicians and herbalists of his time to prepare “Ogun o Jalu” for defenses and security of Ogbomoso, to create fear of invincibility among nations.